chiizujin/edsa/README.md

 ### Latest updates

+**2025-10-08**
+- Updated Gadget Shelf to change the way the cabin works and increase its height.

 **2025-09-21**
 - New agents:
   - Warp Users - a ticker that displays the names of recently-seen warp users.